Kyenret/codepath-IOS101-wordleproject/README.md

 Submitted by: **Kyenret Yakubu Ayuba**

-**Wordle** is an app that challenges players to guess a hidden five-letter word within six attempts, making it an engaging word puzzle game.
+**Wordle** is an app that challenges players to guess a hidden and randomly selected five-letter word within six attempts, making it an engaging word puzzle game.

 Time spent: **10** hours spent in total